What is a personal licence?

 What is a Designated Premises Supervisor?

-A Designated Premises Supervisor (DPS) is the person named on the premises licence (not necessarily the applicant) who is singularly responsible for the running of that premise.
+A Designated Premises Supervisor (DPS) is the person named on the premises licence (not necessarily the licence holder) who is singularly responsible for the running of those premises.
 A DPS must hold a personal licence.
 More information is provided in the Guidance on Designated Premises Supervisors (PDF 57Kb / 1 page).

 Who needs a personal licence?

 Any premises (except qualifying clubs) that sell or supply alcohol will need at least one personal licence holder, one of whom must be named on the premises licence as the Designated Premises Supervisor.
 There is an exception for community premises in respect of which a successful application has been made to disapply the usual mandatory conditions.
 More information is available on the Guidance on Removal of Requirement for DPS (PDF 150Kb / 4 pages).

 Who can apply for a personal licence?